foot long 1904 Hendey toolmakers' lathe

 the flat belt would start slipping or the spindle would start jumping,

 as the main bearing was a bit elliptical.
-Between the four-speed
+Between the four-

 Over time, The Lathe